 #32.
 Rinville Park, Oranmore, Galway

 One of our favourite family friendly spots near Galway, Rinville Park has a beach walk or a forest walk with a playground located in the original castle orchards with some excellent play equipment, suitable for different age groups.
-There is plenty of parking as well as designated picnic and barbecue areas.
+There is plenty of parking as well as designated picnic and barbecue areas, some are accessible for wheelchairs.
 Public toilets are situated near the playground.

 Often during the summer months you will find a visiting ice cream/coffee van, but do bring a picnic to enjoy the great facilities on offer here.